tenjin/tenjin-unity-sdk/README.md

 - HyperBid
 - AdMob

-This feature allows you to receive events which correspond to your ad revenue is affected by each advertisement show to a user.
+This feature allows you to receive events which correspond to your ad revenue which is affected by each advertisement show to a user.
 To enable this feature, follow the below instructions.

 :warning: **NOTE: ILRD is a paid feature, so please contact your Tenjin account manager to discuss the price at first before sending ILRD events.**